hdrummon/HugoHdrummon/content/post/FinalReflection.md

 </ul>
 Over the studio, I have been exposed to new tools and techniques that help me when attempting challenges like those on Hack-the-Box.
 These tools are necessary in order to traverse through a system and obtain root.
 And consider my previously limited skills, which now I’ve refined further to now have confidence when attempting these new challenges.
 Previously I would never expect to have obtain root on any vulnerable machine, but to not only obtain a Hack-the-Box invite/ make an account but to also root 4 boxes.
+The studio in its etiraty has expanded my technical knowledge of using various tools for various situations and how and when to apply them.

 ## SLO4 Demonstrate effective collaboration and communication skills
 During the studio especially in the earlier weeks, we were required to create and present a couple of topics that are related the cyber security field.
 It was an essential part of the studio as it not only allowed use to work in groups to build team and communication skills, but it also provided us the opportunity to further our knowledge in a particular area of the field.